Museums at Aptucxet: Summer Hours and Tour Information

 The property also features the 19th-century Gray Gables Railroad Station, which was built to serve President Grover Cleveland during his second term and now functions as a mini museum of Cleveland’s connection to the area.

 The historic Joseph Jefferson Windmill was originally built as an art studio for the actor Joseph Jefferson at his summer home on Buttermilk Bay and was relocated to the grounds of Aptucxet in 1976.
 In recent years, it has served as a gallery and studio space for local artists.
-For the 2025 season, the Windmill will be home to our Windmill Vintage Shop, offering a curated selection of antiques, collectibles, and unique vintage finds.
+For the 2026 season, the Windmill will be home to our Windmill Vintage Shop, offering a curated selection of antiques, collectibles, and unique vintage finds.

 An artisan-lead Gift Shop is housed in a historic information booth from mid 20th century Sagamore Village.
 The museum property also features a replica of a 19th-century saltworks, a replica of a 19th century coastal schooner and a work-in-progress 1/2 size model of the Schooner Sultana.
-A walk through the property will bring you by the Colonial Gardens, Three Sisters Garden and Wildflower Garden and recently added Hydrangea Gardens next to a 3 season open-air event pavilion.
+A walk through the property will bring you by the Early American Gardens, Three Sisters Garden and Wildflower Garden and recently added Hydrangea Gardens next to a 3 season open-air event pavilion.

 …